dmitrycx/TicTacToe/README.md

 - **Backend for Frontend (BFF)** pattern for secure API access
 - **Container-first development** with comprehensive CI/CD
 - **Comprehensive testing** strategy with unit and integration tests
+- **Modern orchestration** with .NET Aspire for seamless development and deployment

 ## 🏗️ Architecture